radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 For more information, please see [Computed Attributes](#computed-attributes).

->**Note – The Object Class is set for the class associated with the primary object and cannot be changed.
-Even if you have defined an object class mapping, you see the base object class, not the remapped one.**
+>[!note] The Object Class is set for the class associated with the primary object and cannot be changed.
+Even if you have defined an object class mapping, you see the base object class, not the remapped one.

 6. Click **Next**.